 Wisdom Teeth Removal and Care

 Most people’s mouths only have enough room for 28 teeth.
 When your wisdom teeth start to come in, that’s four additional teeth trying to cram their way in.
 In the majority of situations, this creates a litany of problems, including crowding, soreness, risk of infection, and the need for extraction.
 Since your wisdom teeth are the last teeth to erupt in through your gums, they come to the party a little late.
 All your other teeth have settled into their places.
 With x-rays and inspections, we can determine if your wisdom teeth are impacted and need to be removed.
 Since wisdom teeth rarely come in straight and even with the rest of your smile, we have years of experience analyzing them and extracting them at Richard E Paul, DMD, PC – Oral & Maxillofacial Surgery.
 Wisdom teeth can also come in sideways, causing even more issues for you if we don’t act.
 If you or your child is approaching the age of 18, it’s crucial to bring them in for an examination for their wisdom teeth.
-Call us today to schedule your appointment for a wisdom teeth analysis or extraction in the Birmingham area.
+Call us today to schedule your appointment for a wisdom teeth analysis or extraction in our McDonough or Griffin location.

 The Extraction Process